Vladimir Grendal: Winter War and death

 During the Winter War, Grendal initially served as the representative of the Main Artillery Directorate, then commanded an operational group of two rifle divisions that together with reinforcements formed the 13th Army.
 For his performance in the breakthrough of the Mannerheim Line, Grendal was awarded the Order of Lenin.
 Ten days before the end of the war, on 3 March, Grendal was demoted to command the artillery of the Northwestern Front due to the slow pace of the army's advance and replaced by Filipp Parusinov.
 After the end of the war, Grendal returned to the Main Artillery Directorate.
 Reflecting combat experience, Grendal completed the editing of his work Artillery in the Main Types of Battle, published in 1940, the last of his over 300 works on artillery science.
 He died of cancer on 16 November 1940 and was buried in the Novodevichy Cemetery.'

+Personal life

+In 1919, Grendal's wife, daughter and son left Estonia for Helsinki, Finland, and he never saw them again.
+During the Winter War, his son Boris served in the Finnish forces, placing father and son on opposing sides of the conflict.
+Soviet radio broadcasts drew attention to this circumstance, addressing Boris with the message: "Boris, Boris, you are fighting against your father."